 We are a Year 1 class with 30 children.
 Our Teachers are Mrs Suzanne Judd and Mrs Hailey Edmonds.
-Our Teaching Assistants are Mrs Dawn Lancaster and Mrs Helen Mayers.
+Our Teaching Assistant is Mrs Dawn Lancaster.
 Mrs Judd teaches the class Monday to Thursday and Mrs Edmonds teaches on Fridays.
-Our page shows activities that we have been doing each month.
+Our page shows activities that we have been doing each term.

 This term in Lemur’s Class:

-Team Point certificates given out this term: Ruby-Mae and Theo W (Bronze).
+Team Point certificates given out this term: Olivia (Bronze)

 Useful Links for Home:

 KS1 curriculum Link: